» Furniture Explorations

 Reading the Wood

-The balancesubtle explorations of the possibilities to unite material, imagination and hand are as viable and current today as they were 27 years ago.
+The balancesubtle explorations of the possibilities to unite material, imagination and hand are as viable and current today as they were 35 years ago.
+We have made over 1000 pieces since 1979.
 In times of turmoil, this artist's work can bring us back to nature and evoke emotion, perhaps a smile.

 The place -- Oregon"mist so fine, you must look twice to see it -- you don't even feel it"